 Status and trend monitoring Used to assess status over time of fish, wildlife, and habitat that informs program evaluation and reporting needs.
-This type of monitoring is intended to span a time- period adequate to understand the trend and be able to detect a negative change that would require a change in program implementation to rectify.
+This type of monitoring is intended to span a timeperiod adequate to understand the trend and be able to detect a negative change that would require a change in program implementation to rectify.
 Stock A population of fish spawning in a particular stream during a particular season.
 Stocks of fish generally do not interbreed with stocks spawning in a different stream or at a different time.
 Straying The act of a fish breeding in a population other than that of its parents.
 Strongholds Generally characterized as large and relatively intact areas that support abundant, diverse, genetically strong populations of native salmonids that can serve as "anchor recovery areas" to help re-establish and re-build core populations in the basin.
 The concept of native fish strongholds is further defined as conservation reserves to protect remaining areas of high-quality habitat supporting abundant populations and a diverse number of native fish species.
 Subbasin A set of adjoining watersheds with similar ecological conditions and tributaries that ultimately connects, flowing into the same river or lake.
 Subbasins contain major tributaries to the Columbia and Snake rivers.
 There are 62 subbasins in the Columbia River Basin.
-Subbasin Management plans set forth the desired direction for the subbasin taking into management plans account the science, local conditions, concerns, treaty rights, and applicable law and policy.
+Subbasin management plans Management plans set forth the desired direction for the subbasin taking into account the science, local conditions, concerns, treaty rights, and applicable law and policy.
 It is where the science and the social aspects come together.
 Management plans begin with a vision for the subbasin, then outlines biological objectives describing the desired environmental conditions, and then identifies a set of strategies to achieve the objectives.
 In addition, management plans include a monitoring and evaluation plan for the strategies that may be implemented.
-Plans should have a 10- 15 year horizon recognizing that additional information and analysis may indicate the need for periodic refinement. management plans policy.
-It is where the science and the social aspects come together.
-Management plans begin with a vision for the subbasin, then outlines biological objectives describing the desired environmental conditions, and then identifies a set of strategies to achieve the objectives.
-In addition, management plans include a monitoring and evaluation plan for the strategies that may be implemented.
-Plans should have a 10- 15 year horizon recognizing that additional information and analysis may indicate policy.
-It is where the science and the social aspects come together.
-Management plans begin with a vision for the subbasin, then outlines biological objectives describing the desired environmental conditions, and then identifies a set of strategies to achieve the objectives.
-In addition, management plans include a monitoring and evaluation plan for the strategies that may be implemented.
 Plans should have a 10-15 year horizon recognizing that additional information and analysis may indicate the need for periodic refinement.
-A coordinated systemwide approach to planning in which each subbasin in the Columbia system is evaluated for its potential to produce fish in order to contribute to the goal of the overall system.
-Subbasin planning emphasizes the integration of Subbasin planning policy.
-It is where the science and the social aspects come together.
-Management plans begin with a vision for the subbasin, then outlines biological objectives describing the desired environmental conditions, and then identifies a set of strategies to achieve the objectives.
-In addition, management plans include a monitoring and evaluation plan for the strategies that may be implemented.
-Plans should have a 10-15 year horizon recognizing that additional information and analysis may indicate the need for periodic refinement.
-A coordinated systemwide approach to planning in which each subbasin in the Columbia system is evaluated for its potential to produce fish in order to contribute to the goal of the overall system.
+Subbasin planning A coordinated systemwide approach to planning in which each subbasin in the Columbia system is evaluated for its potential to produce fish in order to contribute to the goal of the overall system.
 Subbasin planning emphasizes the integration of fish and wildlife habitat, fish passage, harvest management, and production.
+Subyearling A fish that is less than 1 year old.
+Supplementation The use of hatcheries to re-establish or increase the abundance of naturally reproducing populations through the release of hatchery fry and juvenile fish in the natural environment.
+Tailrace The canal or channel that carries water away from a dam.